ph4mished/spectra/README.md

 #This example is to express how huewheel can be used for ascii arts

 # Create gradient-like effects with multiple colors
-#to recreate the unicde block below
+#to recreate the uniocde block below
 #for linux, enter "Ctrl + Shift + u" and then type "2592" and press enter
 paint("""
 [#FF0000]▓▓▓[/#FF0000][#FF3300]▓▓▓[/#FF3300][#FF6600]▓▓▓[/#FF6600][#FF9900]▓▓▓[/#FF9900][#FFCC00]▓▓▓[/#FFCC00]